GMP clearance Sponsor Information Dashboard (SID)

 The graphs below illustrate the trend of GMP Clearance applications over time.
 Further details on actual numbers can be read from opening the drop-down menu under each graph.

-Figure 1 - total number of CV applications pending assessment between 1 March 2025 and 1 March 2026
+Figure 1 - Total number of CV applications pending assessment between 1 March 2025 and 1 April 2026

-Figure 1 shows a line graph detailing the total number of Good Manufacturing Practice (GMP) Compliance Verification (CV) clearance applications between the end of Q1 2025 and Q2 2026.
+Figure 1 shows a line graph detailing the total number of Good Manufacturing Practice (GMP) Compliance Verification (CV) clearance applications between end of Q2 2025 and Q2 2026.

 The vertical axis represents the total number of GMP clearance applications within the TGA’s application lodgement system.